Get Your Premium Membership

 Freddy

-Sometimes he sits forlorn and a little misplaced,
+Sometimes he sits, a little forlorn,

-He is a little shy, but full of grace,
+He’s shy, it’s true--but full of grace,

-And when I see his smile my worries fade,
+And when I see his tender smile,

-do you know who he is, have you guessed?
+do you know who he is?
+Have you guessed?

-His name is Freddy
+His name is Freddy--

 and he is my Teddy.